dbt-labs/docs.getdbt.com/website/docs/terms/ddl.md

 ### ALTER

 Using the `ALTER` DDL command, you can change an object in your database that already exists.
-By change, we specifically mean you can:
+By "change", we specifically mean you can:

 - Add new, remove, and rename columns to views and tables
 - Rename a view or table